Karim el-Mejjati: Entry into militant plots

 After moving to Riyadh, el-Mejjati agreed to allow Khalid al-Juhani, a veteran of the First Chechen War and Afghan Civil War who was being sought by Americans, stay with his family.
 He asked his wife to help him find a wife for al-Juhani, who was not supposed to be involved in any more fighting.

-On March 23, 2003, his wife and 10-year-old son Ilyass left the city to try to reach an ophthalmologist.
+On March 23, 2003, his wife and 10-year-old son Ilyas left the city to try to reach an ophthalmologist.
 They had been originally intended to travel with al-Juhani, which caught the attention of the Mabahith secret police.
 However, al-Juhani argued he wasn't feeling well and asked a brother and his wife to instead accompany el-Mejjati and her son.
 The group was nonetheless arrested by authorities who hoped that al-Juhani was present.
 When questioned, his wife confirmed to police that el-Mejjati was indeed living in Riyadh, but refused to write an open letter in the newspapers calling for her husband to surrender himself to authorities stating that he hadn't done anything wrong.

 After his wife's arrest, he is believed to have fallen in with the Moroccan Islamic Combatant Group, and to have provided training to its members in a forest outside Rabat.
 His name was mentioned in connection with the Riyadh compound bombing in May of that year.

 Days before the May 16 attack in Casablanca, el-Mejjati is believed to have fled to Spain.
 Arguments that he had dressed as a woman to travel unnoticed were rebuffed by his wife who pointed out he stood 6'4".